itzDJ/djvim/README.md

 ```

 ## TODO
-- Setup a formatter, like prettier, to format on save
+### Text editing
+- Have background non-transparent by default with a command to toggle transparency
+- Render whitespaces (view spaces/tabs/EOL in files)
 - View and change tab value (2 or 4 spaces or tab)
-- Configure for Java
 - Add spell check